ununhexium/nebulareloaded/README.md

 Use Gradle instead of Eclipse

-Use a build management system from the begining
+Use a build management system from the beginning

 Open the project in IJ only after it's been fully initialized

+Update all the dependencies

+Start writing tests instead of starting writing implementations.

+Abstract more elements behind interfaces.

+Much faster to develop, the time spent on tests is also much longer.

+Refactoring immediately instead of later.